 Undergraduate Admission and Music Scholarships

-The audition also consists of a theory diagnostic.
-The diagnostic does not influence the committee's decision regarding acceptance or scholarship amount.
+The audition also consists of a Music Skills Assessment.
+The assessment does not influence the committee's decision regarding acceptance or scholarship amount.
 It is merely a tool to help our theory faculty place you in the appropriate class.
-For more information visit the theory diagnostic page.
+For more information visit the Music Skills Assessment page.

 Students transferring from another institution must take a proficiency examination in music theory.
 Placement in music theory will depend upon the results of this examination.
 The transfer student’s placement in applied music must be approved during the jury examination at the end of the first semester at APSU.